 - Privacy and Security.
 Governments around the world are constantly changing what is and isn’t legal.
 It is actually quite difficult to stay current and in some cases, it is possible to inadvertently do something that could get you into trouble with the law.
 A VPN secures your connection so that if you do access a stream with copyrighted content, you will not get into any trouble.

 So, answering: you don’t need a VPN with Trakt; you need a VPN since you connect on internet, especially when streaming.

 When it comes to choosing the right VPN, for me the choice is extremely clear.
-I have used many VPNs over the years and I believe that IPVanish is by far the best choice.
+I have used many VPNs over the years and I believe that Surfshark is by far the best choice.
 It works across almost every device and is also fully supported on Kodi.
-The best thing that you need to know though is that we managed to get an exclusive 76% of IPVanish.
+The best thing that you need to know though is that we managed to get an exclusive 82% of Surfshark.